| |

 Society, which shows the running of the circular boundary

 around New Castle done in 1701.
-This is believed to be
+The society exhibits this

 1701.2 A NEW MAPP